Eugene Levy biography

 colloborations with the late John Candy.
 Levy co-wrote Waiting For Guffman (1996) with Christopher Guest (of This is Spinal Tap), and the project brought Levy back together with Catherine O'Hara.

 His cameo as Jim's Dad in American Pie, the summer teen sex comedy of 1999, introduced Levy to a whole new generation.
 He has since appeared in two sequels, and teamed up again with Guest to write Best In Show (2000) and A Mighty Wind (2003), which brought together many of the cast members from their previous film, Waiting for Guffman.
 In 2004, along with Christopher Guest and Michael McKean, Levy won a Grammy award for Best Song Written for a Motion Picture for the title song from A Mighty Wind.
 In 2012, he reunited with the entire American Pie cast for American Reunion and also starred in the Tyler Perry movie Madea's Witness Protection (2012).
+He can now be heard voicing the character of Charlie in the animated sequel Finding Dory (2016).

 He is married to TV writer Deborah Devine, and together they have two children.